cocos/cocos-docs/en/editor/extension/contributions-preferences.md

 Two editor configurations, `foo` and `bar`, have been defined and added the configurations to the `preferences`.
 The `foo` is stored in the general profile and the `bar` is stored in the `laboratory` profile.

-The defined profile data will be automatically registered to default.
+The defined `profile` data will be automatically registered to `default`.
 Using `Editor.Profile.getConfig` will get the default values.

 The `contributions` of `package.json` need to be defined like the following: